Thank you for choosing to adopt!

 Adopters are given instructions on how to introduce their working cats to their new environment during the first two weeks and how to transport cats for veterinary care, should medical care become necessary.

 When adopting a pet it takes time for them to settle into their new home and routine.
-We recommend following the 3 Day, 3 Week, 3 Month Rule.
+We recommend following the Rule of 3's.
 Check out our monthly trainings on our Humane Education page for additional help or reach out to firstname.lastname@example.org for further suggestions.
 Salt Lake County Animal Services wants to make sure every home is a FUREVER home.

 The First 3 Days